norton287/Gigabyte-Z370-HD3P/README.md

 # Gigabyte-Z370-HD3P
-DSDT and Clover EFI Folder
+SSDT for USB and Clover EFI Folder